georchestra/georchestra/docs/setup/postgresql.md

 ## GeoWebCache schema

-If geowebcache is used, it creates a geowebcache schema to store quota and relevant infos to geowebcache.
+If geowebcache is used, it creates a geowebcache schema to store quota and relevant infos for geowebcache.
 This setup is highly encouraged in a production environment to replace the local H2 database.

 ```